 Why need a Moisture mitigation system?
 To begin with, the cost of moisture-related flooring issues or the absence of a vapor barrier should be disincentive enough to send any flooring professional searching for solutions.
-It’s expected that every year approximately $1 billion are spent on floor-related failures due to moisture in the subfloor.
+It’s expected that approximately $1 billion is spent every year on floor-related failures due to moisture in the subfloor.

 Prevention from Moisture-Related Flooring Issues